Plan Your Visit

 The museum is owned and operated by Diabetes Canada.
 Our funding comes from a variety of sources including admissions, donations, Foundations, gift shop sales, government grants, and special events.

-How can I make a donation of art, artifacts or money?
+How can I donation of art, artifacts or a monetary gift to Banting House?

-If you are interested in making a donation of art, artifacts or money, please contact Museum Curator Grant Maltman at 519-673-1752.
+If you are interested in making a donation of art, artifacts or money, please contact Museum Curator Grant Maltman at 519-673-1752 & grant.maltman@diabetes.ca

 Donations may be eligible for an income tax receipt.